chinanf-boy/path-run/readme.en.md

 If you change the location of a file, then the corresponding file modification of other files is a problem.

-You can try`Path-run`, change your file location is not so manual
+You can try`path-run`, change your file location is not so manual

 ## Install